 Assistant Principals are the best paid with the average salary hovering at $65K annually; Dean of Studentss, High School Teachers, and Art Teachers also rank near the top of the list, pulling in $60K, $41K, and around $40K, respectively.
 Near the bottom at Charter Schools USA are Information Technology Support Technicians, pulling in an average of just approximately $34K.

-When it comes to location, the highest average paycheck ($57K annually) can be spotted in Fort Lauderdale, Fla.; West Palm Beach, Fla. (around $42K), Tampa, Fla. ($38K), and Jacksonville, Fla. (approximately $37K) are the next top-paying cities.
-At $28K, Kissimmee, Fla. is home to some of the lowest pay in the country.
-Across its U.S. offices, the state of Louisiana pays Charter Schools USA the most — about $93K per year on average.
+When it comes to location, the highest average paycheck (about $59K per year) can be spotted in Fort Lauderdale, Fla.; Chicago, Ill. ($52K), West Palm Beach, Fla. (around $41K), and Jacksonville, Fla. ($39K) are the next top-paying cities.
+Kissimmee, Fla. ranks low on the pay scale — at $31K, it is one of the lowest-paid cities.
+Across Charter Schools USA's U.S. offices, employees in the state of Louisiana earn the most, taking home about $60K annually.

 Years of Experience

 Five to nine years of work experience seem to result in median wages of approximately $55K per year.
 The largest fraction of Charter Schools USA people (37 percent) have been working for one to four years and earn $38K annually on average.